How to Optimize Your Small Business Delivery Services

 Dylan Bolden, managing director and senior partner for Boston Consulting Group in Dallas, shared a key concern about third-party delivery services with CNBC.
 According to Bolden, “The risks are – if you’re a brand thinking about delivery – how can you control that experience if you’re using a third party.”

-When you outsource deliveries to a third-party service, you lose access to one of your most valuable resources: customer data and insights that you could then use to develop better products or tailor your services to drive more small business sales.
+When you outsource deliveries to a third-party service, you lose access to one of your most valuable resources: customer data and the insights that you could take from it to develop better products or tailor your services to drive more small business sales.
 If you don’t understand your customers, it’s nearly impossible to know what they want and deliver on those desires to keep them coming back.

 You run into another set of concerns if you have specialized business needs, such as products that must be delivered under a specific set of parameters.
 For example, let’s say you’re a grocery store, and you have customers ordering milk or frozen foods that need to be kept at a specific temperature.
 If your third-party delivery service doesn’t have a refrigerated truck, your products could spoil before they make it to customers.
 You’ll have to deal with returns, exchanges, potentially bad reviews, and even lost customers.